Social Security Disability: 8 Reasons You May Be Denied Benefits

-Certain conditions related to conviction of a crime or imprisonment will prevent you from receiving Social Security benefits.
+Certain conditions related to conviction of a crime or imprisonment will prevent you from receiving Social Security disability insurance benefits.
 They are:

 - You are in prison after being convicted of a felony, unless you are in a court-approved rehabilitation program that is likely to result in your getting a job when you get released, and your release is expected to occur within a reasonable amount of time.